Axolotl233/Brachypodium_stacei-EC-genome/README.md

 Data and scripts used in Brachypodium stacei ECI genome research

 The v2 version was used in the population genetic analysis.
-The v2.1 version reversed certain chromosomes compared to v2, in order to maintain consistency with the coordinates of the reference genome ABR114. v2.1 was utilized for transcriptomic analysis.
+The v2.1 version reversed some chromosomes sequence compared to v2, to maintain consistency with the chromosome order of the reference genome ABR114. v2.1 was utilized for transcriptomic analysis.

-v2 and v2.1 have same length and gene number.
+v2 and v2.1 have same length and gene number, the gene coordinates in v2.1 is also reversed.